Protocol

 REP

 A response to a direct request; this message type originates from a daemon, only in response to a request.
-This response will contain the full payload to satisfy the request, any error text related to a problem satisfying the request, or simply an indication that the request has been completed.
+This response will contain the full payload to satisfy the request, any error text related to a problem satisfying the request, or be an empty indication that the request has been completed.

 Message payload